cntrump/hugo-notepadium/README.md

 enable = false  # En/Disable comments globally, default: false.
 You can always enable comments on per page.
 ```

-By default, comments is disabled for all posts.

-You can enable comments like below:
+You can enable comments on per page:

 ```md
 +++